 flowers

-Chilopsis linearis is a deciduous shrub or small tree.
+Chilopsis linearis is a small tree.
 Noted for fragrant, showy flowers in the spring and summer seasons.
 They are often multitrunked and fast-growing getting up to 15-30 feet tall and 10-20 feet wide.
 Holds foliage with occasional summer irrigation.

 Chitalpa